 The Taranaki Basin work program for 2014 includes:

 - Uphole recompletion in the Mt.
-Messenger formation in two existing wells, drilled by a previous operator to the Tikorangi formation
+Messenger formation in existing wells, drilled by a previous operator to the Tikorangi formation (one well expected to commence production in April 2014)

-- Drilling two new wells to the Tikorangi formation
+- Drilling new wells to the Tikorangi formation

 - Drilling one new well on the Alton permit to the Mt.
 Messenger formation

-- Drilling three new wells on the TWN Licenses to the Mt.
+- Drilling new wells on the TWN Licenses to the Mt.
 Messenger formation

-On the East Coast, NZEC plans to drill one exploration well in Q2-2014 on the Castlepoint Permit, and will continue with technical studies and seismic collection on its East Coast permits.
+On the East Coast, NZEC plans to drill one exploration well in 2014 on both the Castlepoint and Wairoa permits, and will continue with technical studies and seismic collection on its East Coast permits.
+NZEC is actively looking for a farm-in partner to fund exploration on its East Coast properties.